centreon/centreon-documentation/versioned_docs/version-21.04/releases/centreon-core.md

 Release date: `null`

-#### Improvements
+#### Bug fixes

 - Fixed an issue that could crash the SSH connector

-#### Bug fixes

-- UNKNOWN status is displayed instead of WARNING and CRITICAL when using the perl connector
-- Fixed a memory leak issue in the Perl connector

 ### 21.04.3

 `October 20, 2021`